sevleo/portfolio/README.md

-## About The Project
+<h3 align="center">sevaleo.netlify.com</h3>

-This is my portfolio website featuring the projects, work experience, and technologies that I'm equipped with.
-I created this website with React and TailwindCSS, and hosted on Netlify.
+<p align="center">This is my portfolio website featuring the projects, work experience, and technologies that I'm equipped with.
+I created this website with React and TailwindCSS, and hosted on Netlify.</p>

-The website is accessed by this link: [Seva Leo Portfolio](https://heroic-horse-859bac.netlify.app/).
+<p align="center">The website is accessed by this link: [Seva Leo Portfolio](https://heroic-horse-859bac.netlify.app/).</p>

 <!-- ABOUT THE PROJECT -->